 There are tons of material out there that can teach the technical elements and science behind depth of field.
 But in short, if you want more of the image to be sharp (i.e. the foreground and background) then you need a higher f-stop.
 If you want a shallower depth of field (i.e. the background more blurred) then you want a smaller f-stop number.

 For landscape photography, the majority of the time you would want more of the photo to be sharp.
-So you should select a higher f-stop number.
+So you should select a higher f/stop number which also helps to create depth in the photo.
 But be careful of going too high as this can have an adverse effect of the sharpness through diffraction.
 Start at around f/8 and work your way up.
 You will usually find that anywhere between f8 – f/16 will give you the desired effect.

 Take your time to compose your shot